PandaXass/ktcpdump/README.md

 ## Known Limitations
 * Running this tool could potentially generate a long `tcpdump` command.
 And the total size of the command line argument is limited to `getconf ARG_MAX`.
-* The tool retrieves the pods IPs in the very beginning.
-In Kubenetes, the pods (together with IPs) can be terminated and created dynamically.
-However they will not be reflected in the results.
-In other words, this tool might miss to capture some network packets due to pod changes.
+* The tool retrieves the pods IPs in the beginning of each `run`.
+In Kubenetes, the pods (together with IPs) can be created and terminated dynamically.
+However those changes will not be reflected in the output.
+In other words, this tool might miss capturing some network packets due to pod changes.